Last Updated on May 17, 2026 by Ryan Roberts

 Legal pricing commentary keeps pointing to hybrid models for exactly this reason: predictable work is easier to price cleanly, while strategic work is harder to box in.

-Retainer, subscription, and deferred fees
+Retainer, subscription, and deferred-fee models

 Deferred fees can be founder-friendly in the short term, especially around financings, but they are still real costs and may stack on top of investor counsel fees later.
 So the right question is not just whether fees are deferred.
 It is whether the total economics still make sense when the round closes.